 Producing usable and accessible eLearning content

-The University of Aberdeen's Virtual Learning Environment MyAberdeen, based upon the Blackboard Learn 9.1 environment, has won awards for its accessibility however it can only be as accessible as the content which is uploaded into it.
+The University of Aberdeen's Virtual Learning Environment MyAberdeen is based upon the Blackboard Learn 9.1 environment which has won awards for its accessibility, however it can only be as accessible as the content which is uploaded into it.